eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 How it works

-1. When a file is uploaded as an attachment to a record in Salesforce, the app checks in the Shared_Files_Setting__mdt to see if the SObject has been configured to share attachments
+1. When a file is uploaded as a Salesforce file related to a record in Salesforce, the app checks the Shared_Files_Setting__mdt to see if the SObject has been configured to publicly share these files.
-2. If it has been configured, it creates a Shared_File__c record with the RelatedRecordId__c of the SObject and a checkbox called Display_In_Public_Site__c with the value of the Automatically_Share__c checkbox of the Shared_Files_Setting__mdt.
+2. If public sharing has been configured, it creates a Shared_File__c record with the RelatedRecordId__c of the related record.
+In the Shared_Files_Setting__mdt custom metadata record you can use the Automatically_Share__c field to automatically make these files publicly available.
+If you don't select these boxes, the user has the option to later share these files by using the Lightning Component in the Record Page.
-3. A trigger on the Shared_File__c object will create a Content Distribution for the file if the Display_In_Public_Site__c checkbox is checked and it will store the URL in the Download_Link__c URL field.
+3. A trigger on the Shared_File__c object will create a Content Distribution for the file and it will store the URL in the Download_Link__c URL field of the Shared_File__c record.
 4. A Lightning Component is used to update these settings, remove sharing, update descriptions, etc.

 Dependencies